vaishnavijagtapma2025/stock-market-analysis-python/report.md

 Economically, the results imply that the relationship between valuation, profitability, momentum, and future stock prices is sufficiently stable and structured for linear regularisation techniques to capture the dominant predictive signal efficiently.
 While Random Forest and XGBoost were able to model non-linear relationships, their higher error rates indicate that additional complexity did not consistently translate into superior forecasting accuracy.

-The directional-accuracy results further show that all models performed above the random 50% benchmark, demonstrating meaningful predictive capability, although most remained near the project charter’s 60% target threshold.
+The directional-accuracy results further show that all models performed above the random 50% benchmark, demonstrating meaningful predictive capability, with Ridge Regression exceeding the project charter’s 60% directional-accuracy threshold.
 This outcome is consistent with empirical finance literature, which finds that predicting the exact direction of long-horizon stock returns remains substantially more difficult than modelling general price-level persistence.
 Overall, the findings validate the project’s multi-factor predictive framework while also highlighting the importance of balancing model complexity with generalisation performance in financial forecasting applications.

 ---